 Ready to frame and watch over your kitchen kapers, St. Honore is painted in acrylic on a 5” x 7” wooden panel.
 Scanned to create 5” x 6 & 1/4” giclee prints on acid free paper, with archival inks.
-This unlimited edition is available for $25, which includes S&H and a hand-calligraphed envelope.
-And because we believe our very world is in need of emotional nourishment, and in particular, we want to set a place for all our brothers and sisters at all of our tables, 25% of sales from St. Honore proceeds will be donated to the NAACP Legal Defense Fund.
+This unlimited edition is available for $25, which includes S&H. And because we believe our very world is in need of emotional nourishment, and in particular, we want to set a place for all our brothers and sisters at all of our tables, 25% of sales from St. Honore proceeds will be donated to the NAACP Legal Defense Fund.

 New Print Series

 All of these musicians have played such an important role in my life and soul.
 These prints are available to you for $25.oo each with 25% going to the NAACP Legal Defense Fund.
 Know, Black Lives Matter!!